stevegeek/access_allow/README.md

 Say for example you want a user to be `approved` and have the ability `company_profile/edit` to edit the company profile, and want to conditionally display a "Edit" button in the view.
-You could define a named check, say `:approved_can_edit` (that checks `approved` and that the user has the ability) and use it `if access_allowed? :approved_can_edit` to conditionally display the button.
+You could define a named check, say `:approved_can_edit` (that checks `approved` and that the user has the ability) and use it in the view to conditionally display the button:

+    <% if access_allowed? :approved_can_edit %>
+      The button...
+    <% end %>

-Note that when you define an "action allow" rule it is automatically also added to these named checks by the action name, for example, if there is action allow rule for `:create` then we can use `access_allowed? :create`.
+Note that when you define an "action allow" rule it is automatically also added to these 'named checks' by the action name, for example, if there is action allow rule for `:create` then we can use `access_allowed? :create`.

 Also note that it is possible to specify a custom 'named check' name for the "action allow" rule (see more below).

 ## No-match behaviour